This post is about 17 classic New York City foods to try when you are in town.

 In fact, the first hole-making machine was invented right here in New York City in 1920!

 If you want to discover one of the best doughnut shops in the city, the Greenwich Village food tour includes a gourmet doughnut in addition to some of the other dishes on this list.

 Here are some doughnut shops that we cannot recommend highly enough.

 At the Doughnut Plant, you can get traditional doughnut flavors like vanilla glazed, chocolate frosted, and jelly-filled.

 This shop is known for its creative take - they came up with the world's first Crème Brûlée doughnut!

 If you are seeking the international craze - the “Cronut” (the croissant/doughnut hybrid) you will find them at Dominique Ansel Bakery at 189 Spring St. in SoHo

-The Doughnut Project offers some really unusual but yummy doughnut flavors like a doughnut with maple glaze and a slice of bacon!
+The Doughnut Project in Greenwich Village offers some really unusual but yummy doughnut flavors like a doughnut with maple glaze and a slice of bacon!

 One favorite is “The Bronx”, with a basic that has a hint of olive oil and bite of black pepper.